guettli/programming-guidelines/README.md

 ### Stateless

 When I was a student I was excited and fascinated by [CORBA (Common Object Request Broker Architecture)](https://en.wikipedia.org/wiki/Common_Object_Request_Broker_Architecture).
 I thought this is the future of machine to machine communication.
 Today I smile about how childish I was 19 years ago.
-CORBA is dead, stateless http has won.
+CORBA is dead, stateless [http](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) has won.

-Things are much easier and better to implement and predict if you just have one method call.
+Things are much easier to implement and predict if you just have one method call.
 One request and one response.
-You don't to have an open connection and a reference to a remote object which executes on a remote server.
+You don't have an open connection and a reference to a remote object which executes on a remote server.

 Look at all the dated protocols which are like a human conversation between a client and a server: SMTP, IMAP, FTP, ...
 Nobody wants the client and the server to have a chatty dialog like this: